quasarframework/quasar/docs/src/pages/vue-components/form.md

 ```

 ## Submitting to a URL (native form submit)
-If you are using the native `action` and `method` attributes on a QForm, please remember to use the `name` prop on each Quasar form component, so that the sent formData to actually contain what the user has filled in.
+If you are using the native `action` and `method` attributes on a QForm, please remember to use the `name` prop on each Quasar form component, for the sent formData to actually contain what the user has filled in.

 ```html
 <q-form action="https://some-url.com" method="post">